-Click into the Speaker Manager tool >> then click Create New Speaker.
+Click the Create New Speaker button, then click I don't see my speaker.
+Create now.
 A modal will appear allowing you to manually create a speaker.
-After creating the speaker, he/she will automatically be added to your event.

 CREATE A REGISTRATION PROFILE